 LYRICA is indicated to treat fibromyalgia, diabetic nerve pain, spinal cord injury nerve pain, and pain after shingles in adult patients.
 LYRICA is also indicated to treat partial-onset seizures in patients 1 month of age and older with epilepsy who take 1 or more other drugs for seizures.

 A prescription medication is only part of a complete fibromyalgia treatment plan.
 Research has shown that for many people, combining medicine with other approaches can help them feel better.

 For someone with chronic widespread fibromyalgia pain, the idea of exercise may be scary and even impossible.
 But studies show that physical activity is one of the most effective ways to manage fibromyalgia.

 With regular exercise, your muscles can strengthen and be better able to support your body.
 This could mean having less pain and feeling better overall.

 Getting enough sleep can help ease the pain and fatigue associated with fibromyalgia.
 That means that improving your sleep may help improve your symptoms.

-Many people with fibromyalgia find it beneficial to consider adding one or more of the following alternative treatment approaches to manage their condition:
+Many people with fibromyalgia benefit by adding one or more of the following alternative treatments: